-It is the responsibility of the Senior Management Group to ensure that staff have received appropriate training in data protection.
+It is the responsibility of the Senior Management of the RAU to ensure that staff have received appropriate training in data protection.

 It is the responsibility of every member of staff to act in accordance with the policy and any training provided.